 0 Essay(s) Pending (Possible Point(s): 0)

 Thanks for taking the Bird Photography Quiz.
 I hope you enjoyed it and maybe learned a fun fact or two.
-Most of these questions were based from topics covered in “Matt’s Guide to Bird Photography” course which is on sale this week for 35% off.
-This sale ends on Thursday Sept.
-23rd and the discount (along with some great bonuses this week) will go away.
+Most of these questions were based from topics covered in “Matt’s Guide to Bird Photography” course which is on sale this week.

 3) If you have a hummingbird feeder on average how often should you clean it?